 As an extension of the Florida Democratic Party, this organization is dedicated to supporting young Democrats.
 The Florida Young Democrats believe that the future of our party depends upon actively building political, social, and business connections between Democrats aged 40 years and younger.
 We further believe in tolerance, inclusion, and active participation in local, regional, and state government.

 A voice that seeks to instill awareness of the freedoms of a democratic society, educate future leaders, support the community at large, and maintain an ongoing rapport and increasing viability with political entities.
-Further, it shall be the mission of this organization to foster good will between gay, lesbian, bisexual and transgender (GLBT) members of the Democratic Party and the community at large.
+Further, it shall be the mission of this organization to foster good will between lesbian, gay, bisexual, and transgender members of the Democratic Party, their allies, and the community at large.
 We seek individual freedom in the framework of a just society and political freedom in the framework of meaningful participation by all citizens.
-The Caucus has chapters throughout the state of Florida, and the President of the Florida GLBT Democratic Caucus is Terry Fleming, who can be reached at firstname.lastname@example.org or (352) 219-5068.
+The Caucus has chapters throughout the state of Florida, and the President of the Florida LGBTA Democratic Caucus is Stephen Gaskill, who can be reached at firstname.lastname@example.org.

 Florida Democratic Caribbean Caucus

 The Democratic Caribbean Caucus of Florida’s mission is to generate a significant increase of political support for the Democratic Caribbean Community for its four basic and main issues: Immigration, Economic Development, Education, and equivalent political support for Caribbean candidates.
 We will achieve our mission through organizing Democratic Caribbeans and increasing participation in the Florida Democratic Party.
 We will increase Caribbean support through our achievement of our objectives.
-Our State President is Dr. Thomas K. Pinder, who can be reached by email at email@example.com.
+Our State President is Rep. Hazelle Rogers, who can be reached by email at email@example.com.

 Florida Democratic Disability Caucus